bhuone-garbu/classic-battleship/README.md

-##### Update
+#### Update

-I noticed that Safari and other browser does not yet have ES6 syntax.
+I noticed that Safari and other browser does not yet support ES6 syntax.
 So I have now removed all the array syntax (`=>`) and added back the tranditional `function()` with `bind(this)` for compatibility reasons.
+And sounds seems to lag a bit on other browsers. 😔

 # Classic Battleship

 A browser based classic battleship game written in pure vanilla Javascript - using CSS/Flexbox for layout and display. **Note that I was intentionally not using `display: grid`**.
-This was a Flexbox exercise for me.
+This was a Flexbox exercise project.

 ## Design and concepts
 In my head, the concept was to make a command center briefcase like we see on the movies for this game. :joy: :joy: :joy: